 Intended Long Term Outcomes

-- Increased access to fair credit by Black and Latinx people in the U.S. through
+- Increased access to fair credit by People of Color in the U.S. through

 - Expansion and replication of successful programs